LauLauThom/Fiji-QualiAnnotations/README.md

 __NB__: The plugins are not compatible with ImageJ, as they rely on some Fiji-specific funcitonalities (script parameters, GenericDialogPlus...)

 # Citation
-The plugins are extensisvely described in the following article (open-access).
+The plugins are extensively described in the following article (open-access).
 Supplementary Figures are available on Zenodo (click the DOI badge at the top of this page).

 Thomas LSV, Schaefer F and Gehrig J.